 I believe that all three have their place and a good coach knows when to use each one of the three.
 Overusing or misusing any one of these methods can have serious negative consequences on your team, so be careful with which one or ones you choose to go with.

 Dictating, usually followed up with threats.
 “If you don’t do this…that will happen”.
 This is effective in a situation where action must be taken immediately.
-It can be also used as a last resort if the two other methods have failed or when you are struggling with buy-in where compromise simply isn’t an option.
+It can be also used as a last resort if the other two methods have failed or when you are struggling with buy-in and compromise isn’t an option.
 When coaching young people, I’ve tried to avoid dictating until its completely necessary because it tends to have the least amount of long-term effectiveness and breeds the most resentment.
-We have all had a boss that onlydictates and almost none of us wanted to be this person when we grew up.
+We have all had a boss that only dictates and almost none of us wanted to be this person when we grew up.
 This is the boss that everyone says yes to just to get them to stop talking at you but when they leave the room people roll their eyes or talk about them behind their back.
-My goal as a coach/mentor/manager is to get all my teams to a place where I no longer need to dictate and threaten.
+My goal as a coach/mentor/manager is to help get all my teams to a place where I no longer need to dictate and threaten.
 Once everyone has bought in and is on the same page, dictating no longer becomes necessary.
-During the change management phase, a good coach knows that dictating is a card that should be played rarely along with which situations warrant playing it.
+During the change management process, a good coach knows that dictating is a card that should be played rarely along with which situations warrant playing it.
 The questions I always ask myself before going in this direction: Is there another way?
 If there is, I always try that way first.

 An example of this: One of the members of my team broke the rules in a way that negatively impacted another team financially.
 Without getting into too much detail, when the situation came to my attention, I told (dictated to) the team that we were going to come clean and make the other team whole.
 While this decision wasn’t popular, I made the decision because it was the right thing to do and there was no room to compromise.